-This is a partial set of course notes from the Winter 2017, University of Toronto Convex optimization course (ECE1505H), taught by Prof. Stark Draper, covering nine lectures worth of the material.
+This is a partial set of course notes from the Winter 2017, University of Toronto Convex optimization course (ECE1505H), taught by Prof. Stark Draper, covering nine lectures worth of the material, and the first two problem sets.

-Course Syllabus This course covers ...
 THIS DOCUMENT IS REDACTED.
-THE SOLUTION TO PROBLEM SET 1 IS NOT VISI-BLE.
+THE SOLUTION TO PROBLEM SET 1 IS NOT VISIBLE.
 PLEASE EMAIL ME FOR THE FULL VERSION IF YOU ARE NOT TAKING ECE1505.